OguzhanCOG/NeuralFusionIII/README.md

 ## Checkpoint

 Midway.
-NeuralFusion™ models are for my personal research and daily use.
+NeuralFusion™ models primarily used for my personal research and daily drive.

 ## Miscellaneous